 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 When I bought my Brother 1034D serger, my first thoughts were, “What types of thread can I use for my serger?
-What the best serger thread to use?
-Can I use sewing machine thread?”
+What is the best serger thread to use?”

-So, I did some research, read some serger basics books, and talked to experienced serger users.
-There are SO many options of threads that will work for sergers.
-It all depends on your intended use, budget, and decorative requirements.
+To find the answer, I talked to experienced serger users in my community and read all beginner serger books I could find.
+I soon learned there are SO many options of threads that will work for sergers.
+The best thread for your serger depends on your intended use, budget, and decorative requirements.

-Now, I want to help demystify the best serger thread types now and give you an idea of what you need to get started serging!
+Now, let me explain a little more about the best serger thread types now and give you an idea of what you need to get started serging!

 What Makes A Good Quality Serger Thread?